yunseokim05/idx-exchange-project/README.md

 # Notes

-Raw MLS datasets are stored locally and are not uploaded to GitHub due to file size.
+Raw MLS datasets are stored locally and are not uploaded to GitHub.

 This repository contains the Python workflow and project documentation developed throughout the internship.